Freelancing software that helps you get paid faster.

 If you’re already using Bonsai to keep track of your pool of freelancers, you’re well on your way to simplifying freelance management.
 This is because Bonsai provides everything necessary for managing both freelancers and individual projects.

-With Bonsai, freelance management is broken down into 5 easy steps:
+Freelance management is broken down into 5 easy steps:

 - Invite freelancers into talent pool